cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

-The generic outline of OPAQUE with a 3-message AKE protocol includes three messages KE1, KE2, and KE3, where KE1 and KE2 include key exchange shares, e.g., DH values, sent by client and server, respectively, and KE3 provides explicit client authentication and full forward security (without it, forward secrecy is only achieved against eavesdroppers which is insufficient for OPAQUE security).
+The generic outline of OPAQUE with a 3-message AKE protocol includes three messages KE1, KE2, and KE3, where KE1 and KE2 include key exchange shares, e.g., DH values, sent by the client and server, respectively, and KE3 provides explicit client authentication and full forward security (without it, forward secrecy is only achieved against eavesdroppers which is insufficient for OPAQUE security).

+Client authentication material is only available to the client after receiving KE2 and successfully completing the credential retrieval steps {#credential-retrieval}.
+Only this input allows the client to complete the AKE.

 The output of the authentication phase is a session secret `session_key` and export key `export_key`.
 Applications can use `session_key` to derive additional keying material